-Probate Law
+Probate Law In Knoxville

-Types Of Probate Cases I Handle (For Tennessee and Out of State Clients)
+Types Of Probate Cases I Handle (For Tennessee And Out-Of-State Clients)

 I handle many types of probate cases, including:

-• Uncontested probate: This is the most common type of probate case, where there is a valid will and no disputes among beneficiaries.
+- Uncontested probate: This is the most common type of probate case, where there is a valid will and no disputes among beneficiaries.

-• Contested probate: This occurs when there is a dispute about the validity of a will or disagreements among beneficiaries.
+- Contested probate: This occurs when there is a dispute about the validity of a will or disagreements among beneficiaries.

-• Intestate probate: This is when someone dies without a will, and the estate is distributed according to state law.
+- Intestate probate: This is when someone dies without a will, and the estate is distributed according to state law.

 My goal is to provide effective representation and compassionate guidance to families navigating the complexities of probate court.